leonawicz/CommCharts4/docs/md/04_scale_temp.md

 In the absence of context it is difficult to imagine why this mixture of scales, one to be used for some communities, another to be used for the rest, would even be a consideration.
 It's not like the two scales are 1-km and 2-km, or 10-minute and 12-minute.
 The reason it is considered here is simply because there is interest giving the Community Charts application a nominal boost in the number of communities available.
-(How about we remove the duplicates and other questionable data set entries first?)
+(How about we remove the duplicates and otherwise clean up the data set first?)
 Anyhow, inclusion of additional communities is sensible because they will be specifically for the Northwest Territories in Canada, which is currently not represented in the application.

-The problem is that there is good reason this region was never included in version 1, 2, or 3 of Community Charts (it will eventually be added to version 3 as well as 4).
+The problem is that there is good reason this region was never included in versions 1, 2, or 3 of Community Charts (it will eventually be added to version 3 as well as this version 4 here).
 The PRISM climatology does not cover this area.
 Therefore coarser climate model outputs (and CRU data) could not be downscaled using the 2-km PRISM climatology.
 The finest resolution climatology available over this geographic region is the 10-minute resolution CRU climatology, which is world wide (over landmasses only, ocean excluded, since CRU is weather station based).